foldda/charian/README.md

 **Takeaway**: Primitive type data are stored as strings.
 The sender and the receiver are expected to know where (placement) and what (types) the data items are in a container.
 Rda container has no schema and does not enforce data validation.
 The clients are responsible for type conversion and data validation, and [handle exceptions if any unexpected data is encountered](#how-to-exception-handling).

 ## How-to: Serializing a simple composite data object
-This code example illustrates Charian object serialization by implementing the IRda interface.
-It includes implementing the logic of "packing" properties in the ToRda() method for serialization, and the logic of "unpacking" data in the FromRda() method for de-serialization.
+This code example illustrates a Person class that, by implementing the IRda interface, can be conveniently saved to and retrieved from a file by a client.
+In the example, the Person class implements the logic of "packing" properties in the ToRda() method for serialization, and the logic of "unpacking" data in the FromRda() method for de-serialization, and a client can call the SaveToFile() and ReadFromFile() methods even when the Person's internal properties change.

 ```csharp
     public class Person : IRda
     {